Antwerp Arms Association

 - Our staff won CAMRA North London’s Pub of the Season Winter 2015/16 for beer quality and atmosphere

 In May 2018 we celebrated our third birthday and the Mayor of Haringey officially opened our new space.
-View our celebrations below.

-The AAA has developed partnerships with the Tottenham Hotspur Supporters Trust, Friends of Bruce Castle Park, Crutch Haringey, Accenture, Plunkett Foundation, and Reach and Connect, to deliver these objectives.
+The AAA has developed partnerships with the Tottenham Hotspur Supporters Trust, Friends of Bruce Castle Park, Crutch Haringey, Accenture, Plunkett Foundation, and Reach and Connect, to deliver our objectives.
 The AAA has also supported the establishment of 2 small catering businesses using our kitchen and fed over 600 people in crisis through its community lunch service.

 In May 2016 we formed a formal partnership with local charity, CRUTCH Haringey, which is based in the Tottenham Citizens advice Bureau.
-They identified several areas that we as a local business, can make a difference to people in need.
+They identified several areas that we as a local business, can make a difference to for people in need.
 With our limited space we initially offered a weekly free hot lunch to 30 people which we wanted to expand to include additional activities such as healthy walks; volunteer gardening and encourage people attend events and activities in our off-peak hours.
 Our aims were to:

 - Provide hot food to people in temporary accommodation